GoogleCloudPlatform/cloud-hackathons/hacks/bq-dwh/README.md

 ### Introduction

 Business intelligence (BI) in data warehousing involves using tools and techniques to analyze the massive amounts of data stored in a data warehouse to extract meaningful insights, identify trends, and support better business decision-making.
-This essentially translates raw data into actionable information for strategic planning and operational efficiency.
-We can do that by running SQL queries, but also create dashboards using a visualization tool, such as Looker or Looker Studio.
+In other words, we translate raw data into actionable information for strategic planning and operational efficiency.
+We can do that by running SQL queries, but we can also create dashboards using a visualization tool, such as Looker or Looker Studio, to achieve the same.

 ### Description

 We're going to create a new report in Looker Studio.
 Since we're keeping things simple and Looker Studio works better with an _OBT_ (one big table), we'll create that as a first step.

-Create in the `dwh` dataset the new table `obt_sales` by joining **all** of the dimension tables with the fact table using Dataform.
+Create in the `dwh` dataset the new table `obt_sales` by joining **all** of the dimension tables with the fact table **using Dataform**, and use the tag `obt`.
 Make sure to exclude all of the surrogate keys.

-Once the table is created through Dataform, create a Looker Studo report using the new table with the following charts:
+Once the table is created, create a new Looker Studo report using the new table and configure the following charts:

 - Scorecards for `gros_revenue` and `gross_profit` with human readable numbers.
 - Donut chart for `gross_revenue` broken down by product categories.